-Oracle Standalone Clusters contain two types of nodes arranged in a hub and spoke architecture: Hub Nodes and Leaf Nodes.
-The number of Hub Nodes in an Oracle Standalone Cluster can be as many as 64.
-The number of Leaf Nodes can be many more.
-Hub Nodes and Leaf Nodes can host different types of applications.
-Oracle Standalone Cluster Hub Nodes are tightly connected, and have direct access to shared storage.
-Leaf Nodes do not require direct access to shared storage.
-Hub Nodes can run in an Oracle Standalone Cluster configuration without having any Leaf Nodes as cluster member nodes, but Leaf Nodes must be members of a cluster with a pool of Hub Nodes.
-Shared storage is locally mounted on each of the Hub Nodes, with an Oracle ASM instance available to all Hub Nodes.
+Oracle Standalone Clusters contain multiple cluster nodes.
+The number of nodes in an Oracle Standalone Cluster can be as many as 64.
+The cluster nodes can host different types of applications.
+Oracle Standalone Cluster nodes are tightly connected, and have direct access to shared storage.
+Shared storage is locally mounted on each of the Oracle Standalone Cluster nodes, with an Oracle ASM instance or a shared file system location available to all the nodes.

-Oracle Standalone Clusters host Grid Infrastructure Management Repository (GIMR) locally.
+Oracle Standalone Clusters host Grid Infrastructure Management Repository (GIMR) locally, if GIMR was configured during the installation.
 The GIMR is a multitenant database, which stores information about the cluster.
-This information includes the real time performance data the Cluster Health Monitor collects, and includes metadata required for Rapid Home Provisioning.
+This information includes the real time performance data the Cluster Health Monitor collects, and includes metadata required for Oracle Fleet Patching and Provisioning.